 The agency had been running all 120 Instagram accounts through residential proxies (not sourced from Databay) for 18 months.
 The operational pain was constant.

-• Platform narrative.
-Industry signals (Meta publications, practitioner forums) were increasingly clear that Instagram's internal detection weighted mobile-carrier IPs as the highest-trust source for the mobile app's expected traffic profile.
+- Platform narrative.
+Industry signals (Meta publications, practitioner forums) were increasingly clear that Instagram's internal detection weighted real mobile network IPs as the highest-trust source for the mobile app's expected traffic profile.

 The Evaluation